 WestCycle has produced informative and comprehensive educational resources that align with the Western Australian Curriculum.
 Covering multiple subject areas from HASS to Health, the resources empower students to explore topics inclusive of however not limited to; the positive health outcomes of active transport, community awareness and involvement, difference of opinion and access to services.

 The resources have been produced by an accomplished, lead teacher and include the following:

 – Resources specific to the topic that utilise a range of instructional strategies; and

 – Culmination projects/tasks that allow for students to demonstrate assessable understanding.

 If you would like to access these materials, fill in the form below, and we will send through the resources.

 To support the collaboration and sharing of resources and knowledge, we are building a network of teachers supportive of bike riding in schools.
 The network is self directed and informal, connecting both online and in person through networking events.
-We have our first event in October at the Windsor hotel.
-To book your spot at the event, click below:
+We have another event coming soon, most likely in the Term 1 holidays 2023 so keep an eye out for that!